trsreagan3/fargate-demo/README.md

 - Logs routed to Cloudwatch
 - Documentation on approach to shipping updates to the solution with minimal / no downtime

-Once completed, please email the solution over to brenna.flood at splice.com.